Spaccesi/spaccesi.com/README.md

-# My personal website
+# My website

-This repository contain all the code and media needed to support my personal website using [GitHub Pages](https://pages.github.com/) as a host.
+This repository contains all the code and media needed to support my website using [GitHub Pages](https://pages.github.com/) as host.

 If you want to see the result, [click here](http://spaccesi.com/).